sticnarf/yadd/README.md

 ## Configuration

 **The configuration file should be intuitive enough to be understood without extra explanation.
-So, try checking `config.toml` first before reading the following terribly long documentation.**
+So, try checking `config.toml` first before reading the following maybe terribly long documentation.**

 Belows are the detailed explanations for `config.toml` and how you can customize it, part by part.